 Then they said they were going to rape her.

-This wasn't the first time this went on for multiple days.
+This went on for multiple days.

-Michelle I'd like to ask you a question about the new DHS guidelines that were just put out last month that encourage or suggest that we do not use words like Sharia law because Muslims might be offended by the use of those terms.
+Michelle, I'd like to ask you a question about the new DHS guidelines that were just put out last month that encourage or suggest that we do not use words like Sharia law because Muslims might be offended by the use of those terms.

 What do you think of that policy?

-Well that is a part of civilization jihad as you know that's part of the effort to have everyone put blinders on our eyes and say Islam has nothing to do with this when in fact it's just the opposite Islam has everything to do with this.
+That's part of the effort to have everyone put blinders on our eyes and say Islam has nothing to do with this, when in fact it's just the opposite.

-And that's why with countering violent extremism at the local police level the police are more interested in making sure that the Muslim community feels safe than making sure that the non-Muslim community is protected.
+And that's why with countering violent extremism at the local police level, the police are more interested in making sure that the Muslim community feels safe than making sure that the non-Muslim community is protected.

-What do you think would happen to a local police officer if he actually had the wherewithal to address it and actually call the nature of the threat that we're facing and that we're seeing in broad daylight around us what would happen to them do you think We know exactly what would happen to him, Phil.
+What do you think would happen to a local police officer if he actually had the wherewithal to address it and actually call the nature of the threat that we're facing and that we're seeing in broad daylight around us?

 It would be exactly what happened to you and exactly what happened to me.

-He'd either be smeared or he would be fired, or he would be demoted.
+He'd either be smeared or he would be fired or he would be demoted.

-He certainly wouldn't see his career progressed.
+He certainly wouldn't see his career progress.

 That's the problem.